zhezhaoa/ngram2vec/README.md

 ## Testsets

 Besides English word analogy and similarity datasets, we provide several **Chinese** analogy datasets, which contain comprehensive analogy questions.
 Some of them are constructed by directly translating English analogy datasets.
 Some are unique to Chinese.
-I hope they can become useful resources for evaluating Chinese word embedding.
-If you have any questions, feel free to contact us.
-We really appreciate your advice.
+I hope they could become useful resources for evaluating Chinese word embedding.

-## Some comments

-We put source code in ngram2vec directory.
-We also provide simplified version of implementation for tutorial in ngram2vec/simplified directory.
-Run demo_simplified.sh(demo_simplified.bat) in Linux/Mac(Windows) to see how this toolkit works<br>
-**corpus2vocab** builds ngram vocabulary from corpus<br>
-**corpus2pairs** extracts ngram (feature) pairs from corpus (multi-threading implementation), used by SGNS model<br>
-**line2features** extracts ngram (feature) pairs from a line, called by corpus2pairs.
-Add contents to this file if you want to try different contexts<br>
-**pairs2vocab** generates center word vocabulary and context vocabulary, which are used by all models. (note that the two vocabularies are different.
-In `uni_bi` case, center word vocabulary only contains words while context vocabulary contains both words and bigrams)<br>
-**pairs2counts** builds co-occurrence matrix from pairs.
-We accelerate this stage by using mixed and stripes strategies.
-By now we only upload a coarse version and we will continue improving this code<br>
-**counts2ppmi** learns PPMI matrix from counts<br>
-**counts2shuf** shuffles the counts<br>
-**counts2bin** transfers counts into binary format, which is supported by glove<br>
-**word2vecf** supports arbitrary context features (implemented by Yoav Goldberg), which is used to train SGNS model.
-We also re-implement word2vecf in python, which is much easier to read compared with C version.
-One hundred lines are enough to implement word2vecf in python (including training in multiple processes, print detailed infomation, reading pairs & vocab and etc.)<br>
-**glovef** supports arbitrary context features.
-In spirit of word2vecf, we implement glovef upon glove

 ## References